 Africa Energy farmed-out a 12.5% participating interest in Block 2B to Panoro Energy ASA ("Panoro").
-In consideration for the assignment of this interest, Panoro will pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.
+In consideration for the assignment of this interest, Africa Energy was paid \$0.09 million on April 14, 2022, which includes costs incurred prior to escrow being funded.
+Panoro will also pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.

-No general and administrative expenses were capitalized to intangible exploration assets during the three months ended March 31, 2022 (for the year ended December 31, 2021, \$0.06 million).
+During the six months ended June 30, 2022, the Company capitalized \$0.02 million of general and administrative expenses related to intangible exploration assets (for the year ended December 31, 2021, \$0.06 million).

-The Company has determined that as at March 31, 2022, intangible exploration assets are not impaired.
+The Company has determined that as at June 30, 2022, intangible exploration assets are not impaired.

-Notes to Consolidated Financial Statements For the three months ended March 31, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and six months ended June 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)